“Understanding Liposuction: The Truth Behind All the Claims”

 My Experience and What I Think is Really Important

 Absolute DON’Ts of Liposuction

-- Don’t injected the fat into the breast for enlargement, since most of the fat dies and creates lumps that will be difficult to distinguish from a real breast cancer mass.
+- Don’t inject the fat into the breast for enlargement since most of the fat dies and creates lumps that will be difficult to distinguish from a real breast cancer mass.

 What Happens to the Skin and Fat after Liposuction?

 I know that the fat doesn’t return, so there is no worry of this.
 However, the fat cells that remain in the area will still be able to enlarge if you gain weight.
 You do not have to worry about the body becoming uneven because of weight gain after Liposuction.
 I know the skin shrinks and tightens after Liposuction, but that this varies depending on:

 - Age, looseness of the skin, sun damage to the skin and genetics